Skip to main content

 09:00 – 10:30 | Plenary

-AI-Powered Digital Twins for Intelligent Logistics Systems
+AI-Powered Digital Twins for Intelligent Logistics Systems (Room 406)

 Academic Keynote: Dr. Selene Silvestri (Massachusetts Institute of Technology)